-The absence of zonal markers in the lower Miocene to lower Oligocene transition complicates age interpretation (see "Biostratigraphy," p.
-16, in the "Site 1208" chapter).
+The absence of zonal markers in the lower Miocene to lower Oligocene transition complicates age interpretation.
+Thus, it is not possible to determine whether this section contains one or more unconformities or if it is merely highly condensed.
 This transition lies in an interval of nannofossil ooze, chalk, and claystone that is dark orange to brown in color, indicative of slow sedimentation.
 However, given poor biostratigraphic resolution, it is also possible that one or more unconformities lie within this transition.
-The similarity in the age of the sediment overlying this interval (early Miocene foraminiferal Zone N9; 14.7-15.1 Ma) at Sites 1207 and 1208 also suggests that the unconformity represents a regional event.
+The similarity in the age of the sediment overlying this interval (early Miocene foraminiferal Zone N9, 14.7-15.1 Ma) at Sites 1207 and 1208 also suggests that the unconformity represents a regional event.
 Seismic reflection profiles at Site 1207 indicate that a major Oligocene-early Miocene interval of erosion and slumping removed much of the section underlying this unconformity.
-The stratigraphy at Site 1208 suggests that this erosive event may have been regional, perhaps driven by the intensification of deepwater circulation during long-term early Neogene cooling (e.g., Kennett et al., 1985).
+The stratigraphy at Site 1208 suggests that this erosive event may have been regional, perhaps driven by the intensification of deep-water circulation during long-term early Neogene cooling (e.g., Kennett et al., 1985).

 The record of hiatuses at Site 1208 and other sites in the North Pacific also shows a number of similarities.
-The section at Site 883 on Emperor Seamount has unconformities in the upper to middle Miocene, the lower Miocene to lower Oligocene and the lower Eocene (Barron et al., 1995).
-Keller and Barron (1987) show four widespread hiatuses in the uppermost Oligocene to lowest middle Miocene interval.
+The section at Site 883 on Emperor Seamount has unconformities in the upper to middle Miocene (9.8 to 14 Ma), the lower Miocene to lower Oligocene and the lower Eocene (Barron et al., 1995).
+Keller and Barron (1987) show four widespread hiatuses in the latest Oligocene to earliest middle Miocene interval.
 Thus, the early Miocene to early Oligocene erosive event is not limited to Shatsky Rise but is a regional phenomenon.

 A major angular unconformity occurs between the Campanian and the middle Albian (Fig. F15).
 This unconformity contact was not recovered at Site 1208, but its nature can be inferred from regional seismic interpretations.
 Seismic stratigraphy indicates that the age of the units overlying the Campanian becomes younger to the east of Site 1208.
 In this direction, the truncation of the inferred mid-Cretaceous section beneath the unconformity suggests a lengthy phase of nondeposition and erosion at some stage during the Late Cretaceous or Paleogene (Fig. F18).
 Campanian horizons appear to depositionally onlap the unconformity surface at Site 1208.
-The mid-Cretaceous horizons appear to have draped the rough basement topography across the Central High and the Campanian horizons appear to have smoothed out this topography.
+The mid-Cretaceous horizons appear to have draped the rough basement topography across the Central Rise and the Campanian horizons appear to have smoothed out this topography.
 The horizons on either side of the unconformity between the upper Campanian and the upper Paleocene are parallel.
 This suggests most likely that the unconformity resulted from an interval when the site was below the CCD, an interval that was not recovered in Core 198-1208A-36X.
 We cannot rule out the possibility that a minor amount of erosion complimented this dissolutional episode.
 The similarity in age of the Campanian horizons underlying the unconformity at Sites 1207 and 1208 (nannofossil Zone CC22; 75-76 Ma) suggests that the Late Cretaceous and early Paleogene interval of dissolution was regional in scope.

-Deepwater Record of the Paleocene-Eocene Boundary Transition
+Deep-Water Record of the Paleocene-Eocene Transition